Moms 4 Housing

-Moms 4 Housing is a housing activist group in Oakland, California, which incorporated as a 501(c)(3) organization in 2020.
+Moms 4 Housing began as a housing activist group in Oakland, California, which later incorporated as a 501(c)(3) organization in 2020.
 It was formed and received national attention after three formerly homeless Black women moved their families into a vacant three-bedroom house as squatters without permission from the owner, a real estate redevelopment company.
-The publicity of their occupation highlighted issues of homelessness, affordable housing, gentrification, and human rights.
 In January 2020, after resisting a judge's order to leave the residence, "the moms" were forcibly but peaceably arrested and removed by a heavily armed sheriff's department.
 A few days later, the governor and the mayor brokered a deal with Moms 4 Housing for a local community land trust to purchase what came to be called the "Moms' House" from the owner.
 After refurbishing the embattled house, the group began to use it as a transitional home for homeless mothers.
 The actions of Moms 4 Housing inspired California lawmakers to make changes to housing laws statewide.

-Occupation of the Mom's House
+Occupation of the Moms' House

 Background

 In August 2019, Wedgewood Properties, a southern California real estate redevelopment firm, purchased the vacant three-bedroom house at 2928 Magnolia St in Oakland, California for $501,078 at a foreclosure auction.
 The company's business model is to buy, repair, and quickly flip homes, and NBC News reported that "Wedgewood rarely holds onto homes for long".
 The San Francisco Chronicle called Wedgewood "one of Oakland's most prolific house flippers".

 Bloomberg calculated that to afford to rent a two-bedroom house in the same zip code in January 2020, a renter would need to be earning at least $86,920 per year.
 On average, Black women in the San Francisco Bay Area earn $49,369 and Latinas earn $39,600, making home ownership and even rental housing unaffordable.